-Our mission is to drive the financial empowerment of disadvantaged women by providing them with a sustainable income hand-crafting our beach wear.
-Applying values of free trade, we aim to be an example that leads the luxury fashion industry towards a higher standard along three pillars of sustainability.
+Our mission is to drive the financial empowerment of disadvantaged women by providing them with a sustainable income, hand-crafting our fashion goods.
+Applying values of free trade, we aim to be an example that leads the luxury fashion industry towards a higher standard of ethics, sustainability & craftsmanship.

-The mission of our founder, Gamze Ates, is to provide economic opportunity to able but unemployed women in her home country of Turkey.
-Gamze sees their potential despite the challenges they face - only 30% of women in Turkey are employed outside the home.
-My Beachy Side employs women in Istanbul as well as in Diyarbakir, an area in Southern Turkey close to the Syrian border, which suffers from political strife and has a large refugee population.
-We currently provide income to an underprivileged and diverse group of over 500 women with otherwise limited job access.
-More than just providing income, we offer opportunities for growth including business education.
-We enable women to support themselves financially and enrich the community beyond.
-Applying fair trade principles, our makers’ set their own wages to ensure a sincere and ethical relationship; operating on the belief that financial independence is a crucial first step to women’s empowerment.
+Our ultimate mission is to provide jobs to women in her home country of Turkey, whose potential and talent she could see, however their situations would not permit them to work otherwise - only 30% of the female population is employed outside the home.
+We have a location in Istanbul as well as in Diyarbakir, an area in Southern Turkey close to the Syrian border, which suffers from policial strife and has a large refugee population.
+Between our two offices we are currently able to employ a rich and diverse group of over 500 women with otherwise limited job access.
+More than just providing employment, we offer opportunities for growth in the form of leadership workshops to teach managerial acumen, building up from within as our company grows.
+We provide sustainable employment that allows women to support themselves financially, as well as provide valuable skills so that they may enrich the community beyond.
+Applying fair trade principles, we never negotiate our makers’ wages to ensure a sincere and ethical relationship, operating on the belief that financial independence is a crucial first step to women’s empowerment.

-In recent years, greenhouse gas emissions from textile production totaled more than those of all international flights and maritime shipping combined.
-The handmade products we sell drastically lower the carbon footprint of our output.
-We produce with a minimum amount of waste and repurpose any excess materials.
-These practices further our goals of conservation as the equivalent of one garbage truck full of clothing thrown away every second.
-We are also conscious of the environmental impact of the full supply chain and carefully choose our vendors and materials.
+In recent years, greenhouse gas emissions from textiles production totaled more than those of all international flights and maritime shipping combined.
+By the nature of the crochet process, those resources are vastly decreased, as the majority of our production is done by hand.
+We are able to produce with a minimum amount of waste, and repurpose any excess materials.
+These practices further our goals of conservation, as the equivalent of one garbage truck full of clothing is burned or put in a landfill every single second.